puneettalwar/gamlss.shiny/README.md

           Note:

-          -The summary output uses "qr" method for stability and consistency.
+          - The summary output can use either 'vcov' or 'qr' for summary type; 'vcov' is the default.

           For using splines in a GAMLSS model, custom equation option should be used.